chromaway/ngcccbase/doc/exchange.md

     python ngcccbase/setup.py develop

-The chromawallet can be run both from the command line and as a background server.
+The chromawallet-server can be run both from the command line and as a background server.
 For running from the command line:

     python ngccc-server.py startserver

 ### Running chromawallet from source as a service/daemon

+This step is only for those who wish to run chromawallet-server from source.

-Below is an example entry in the /etc/supervisorsuper/supervisord.conf file on a Ubuntu 14.04 LTS server for running chromawallet.
+Below is an example entry in the /etc/supervisorsuper/supervisord.conf file on a Ubuntu 14.04 LTS server for running chromawallet-server.
 In this setup example, the install directory is:

     /home/a_user_name/chromawallet_virtual_env